Setting Healthy Boundaries When You Run a Tutoring Business

 We know, we all want to be flexible.
 We all want to help families.
 We all have hearts to serve.
 But it is so important that, right from the beginning, we set clear expectations with prospective families about what our schedules look like.
 This is true, too, for existing families who are returning to you.

-Let them know up front that you don’t have unlimited availability.
+Let them know upfront that you don’t have unlimited availability.
 And that is okay!
 You have your own life, too.
-Let them know specific information about how when and how you are available to communicate and how long it might take you to respond.
+Let them know specific information about when and how you are available to communicate and how long it might take you to respond.

 It’s so important to really honor your time.
 Setting boundaries around your time is probably the most important thing you’ll need to protect as a tutor and educator.